 Nelson A. Denis

-The United States invaded Puerto Rico in 1898, then a territory under Spanish control.
-The island was subjected to military occupation and placed under colonial rule.
-Fifty years later, Puerto Rico experienced a violent uprising against US authority.
-The US Army had a historic response – the first time in history that the US government bombed its own citizens.
+The U.S. invaded Puerto Rico in 1898, subjecting the island to military occupation.
+After a 1950 uprising against colonial authority, the military had a historic response — the first time the U.S. government bombed its own citizens.

 The Travels